 Instructions

-- Preheat oven to 375°.
-Place a baking sheet on the middle rack for any pie spillage and to firm up the bottom of the pie crust quickly.
+- Preheat the oven to 375°.
+Place a baking sheet on the middle rack to catch any pie spillage and firm up the bottom of the pie crust quickly.

 - Prepare the topping.
-Microwave 1 stick (½ cup) of salted butter for a few seconds until a little soft.
 Add 1 cup flour, ½ cup brown sugar, and ½ teaspoon cinnamon.
-Mix well until crumbly.
+Cut in ½ cup cold butter until crumbly.

-- In a large bowl, combine 4 cups blueberries (frozen or fresh) with ½ cup sugar, 3 tablespoons flour, and 1 teaspoon cinnamon.
+- In a large bowl, combine 4 cups of blueberries (frozen or fresh) with ½ cup of sugar, 3 tablespoons flour, and 1 teaspoon of cinnamon.
 Stir to coat berries well.
 If your berries are frozen, add an extra tablespoon of flour to compensate for the excess fluid release.

 - Add the blueberries to the prepared crust.
-If some of the sugar mixture did not stick to the blueberries, then spread that over the top of the berries.
+If some of the sugar mixture does not stick to the blueberries, spread it over the top of them.

 - Sprinkle the crumb topping over the blueberry filling.
 Place on the middle rack in the preheated oven.

-- About 20 minutes into the baking, you should protect the edge of the crust with foil or one of those fancy pie rings.
+- About 20 minutes into the baking, you should protect the edge of the crust with foil or a pie ring.
 Bake for 40-50 minutes until nicely brown.
-It takes about 10 minutes longer if the berries are frozen.
+If the berries are frozen, it takes about 10 minutes longer.

 - Cool completely before serving—at least 2 hours.